CNCLgithub/EIG-faces/README.md

 # EIG-faces
 Efficiently inverting a probabilistic graphics program with an inference network.
 Includes models, neural analyses, and behavioral experiments.

+# Setting up the BFM'09 model (generative model)

+You need to obtain the Basel Face Model 2009's data in order to be able to run the matlab scripts and render new faces.
+The generative model is controlled via matlab scripts.
+This repo includes (adapted) versions of BFM09's core matlab scripts under `bfm09-generator/bfm_utils/PublicMM1/matlab`.
+However, we cannot share the model weights.
+You need to download them from the official website.

+(1) Go to https://faces.dmi.unibas.ch/bfm/main.php?nav=1-1-0&id=details where you can find a link to the download the BFM09 model at the bottom.

+(2) Request and download the model.

+(3) Finally copy `01_MorphableModel.mat` to this repo, under `EIG-faces/bfm09-generator/bfm_utils/PublicMM1/`.

 # Setting up your environment
 (1) You can use `conda` for seting up your environment.
 First create a new environment with `python=3.6`, activate your new environment, and do the following installations.